zdravkov/kendo-docs/api/web/menu.md

          });
     </script>

-#### Event Data

-##### e.item `Element`

-The closed item

 ### open

 Fires before a sub menu gets opened.
 You can cancel this event to prevent opening the sub menu.

+#### Event Data

+##### e.item `Element`

+The opened item

 #### Example